The-Travelers-Lab/Medieval-Itineraries/Itinerary-Projects/Project-Descriptions.md

 visualizations, data experiments, or academic reference purposes.

 For the Projects in Process, some or all of the data has not been entered, checked, or added to the Gazetteer.
-Within the folder for that project will be a To-Do list with the state of the project and where work can best be accomplished to move the project forward.
+In the README for that project there
+is a To-Do list with the state of the project and where work can best be accomplished to move the project forward.
 If a Project has not been started, the "Tool-Box" folder contains instructions for how to begin compiling the itinerary from either primary or secondary sources.
 The Itinerary folder